 Diabetes self-management is complex and demanding on patients.
-Leading organizations, such as the American Diabetes Association (ADA), have clinical guidelines that define the standard of care ("standard care").14 However, real-world practice ("usual care") almost always lags behind guidelines and reflects variations in knowledge, resources, and practice patterns across care settings.
-Current treatment recommendations require significant coordination between physicians and patients, as well as patient self-management, to monitor blood glucose levels, calibrate medication levels, and manage diet and exercise.15 past 10-15 years, a range of digital technologies have come to market that aim to support both patients and providers between doctor's visits.
+Leading organizations, such as the American Diabetes Association (ADA), have clinical guidelines that define the standard of care ("standard care").
+However, real-world practice ("usual care") almost always lags behind guidelines and reflects variations in knowledge, resources, and practice patterns across care settings.
+Current treatment recommendations require significant coordination between physicians and patients, as well as patient self-management, to monitor blood glucose levels, calibrate medication levels, and manage diet and exercise.

+Technology has the potential to support patients' self-management.
+Over the past 10-15 years, a range of digital technologies have come to market that aim to support both patients and providers between doctor's visits.
 Many are built on a foundation of noncontinuous glucose monitoring integrated with digital applications that can be accessed on patients' mobile devices or desktop computers.
 These solutions integrate varying levels of clinical, behavioral, and/or dietrelated coaching and education via synchronous, asynchronous, and Al-enabled communication.